Skip to main content

 Creating a Merged VIM File Project

 VIM Merge projects enable you to merge multiple VIM files from VIM Enterprise projects, VIM files, or a combination of both.
 Merged VIM files can be positioned based on the origin points of the VIM files or distributed on a grid plane.
-You can create only a merged VIM file, or you can define the Azure storage and SQL database in the project settings to make the merged project available for use with Power BI.

 Creating a VIM Merge Project